Lac du Flambeau (CDP), Wisconsin

-Lac du Flambeau is a census-designated place (CDP) in the town of Lac du Flambeau in Vilas County, Wisconsin, United States.
+Lac du Flambeau is an unincorporated community in the town of Lac du Flambeau in Vilas County, Wisconsin, United States.
+For statistical purposes, the United States Census Bureau has defined that community as a census-designated place (CDP).
 The population was 1,845 at the 2020 census.
 Lac du Flambeau is the major community for the Lac du Flambeau Band of Lake Superior Chippewa tribe.